weaviate/weaviate-io/developers/weaviate/concepts/data.md

 Each data object in Weaviate belongs to a `collection` and has one or more `properties`.

-Weaviate stores _data objects_ in _class-based collections_.
-The data objects are represented as JSON-documents.
-Objects normally include a vector representation that is derived from a machine learning model.
-The _vector_ is also called an _embedding_ or a _vector embedding_.
+Weaviate stores `data objects` in class-based collections.
+Data objects are represented as JSON-documents.
+Objects normally include a `vector` that is derived from a machine learning model.
+The vector is also called an `embedding` or a `vector embedding`.

-Each collection contains objects of the same _class_ that are all defined by a common _schema_.
+Each collection contains objects of the same `class`.
+The objects are defined by a common `schema`.

 ### JSON documents as objects

-Imagine we need to store information about the following author: Alice Munro.
+Imagine we need to store information about an author named Alice Munro.
+In JSON format the data looks like this:

-The data about this author is represented in JSON like this:

 ```json
 {